Ongoing Project:

 Criticizing jokes is complicated by the fact that humor is not literal: so, if I tell a joke that plays upon the idea that Scots are cheap, it would not be fair to report that I claimed that Scots are cheap.
 Likewise, jokes can be enjoyed from multiple epistemic ‘angles’ – so you also cannot claim that a person would need to believe that Scots are cheap to find my joke funny.
 However, I make the case that humor relies on an interplay between something an audience considers unremarkable, and something it considers outrageous or unexpected – and this link between the success of a joke and its audience’s epistemic set is the key to establishing the kinds of moral criticisms of humor we can be justified in making.
 A joke can be based on premises that are especially accessible to bigots – and it is in virtue of this fact that we can justifiably consider a joke bigoted.
 A joke that is sufficiently proportionally likely to be enjoyed by bigots is a bigoted joke; one that is sufficiently likely to be enjoyed by right-thinking audiences is a non-bigoted joke.

-Proceedings from my dissertation project are forthcoming in The Journal of Value Inquiry and Hypatia, as well as The Oxford Handbook of Ethics and Aesthetics.
-I anticipate two further journal-quality publications emerging from my current humor ethics research.
+Proceedings from my work on humor ethics have been published in The Journal of Value Inquiry, The Southern Journal of Philosophy, and Hypatia, as well as The Oxford Handbook of Ethics and Aesthetics.

 “To VAR or Not To VAR?
 Some Common Mistakes in The Popular Discussion of Sport.”